danbz/aesthetic-programming/Recommandations.md

 - OSP: need to think about how to present the duplicate code (markdown)
 - OSP: need to think about how to present the executed / source code (markdown/interface - web+print)
 - OSP: book cover - script to generate? (or using Langton's ant one)
 - OSP: added showcase.md (only available for online book), also bibliography, projects, reference(further reading) etc.
-- OSP: indexing? (ask OSP for automated version + code)
+- OSP: indexing? (ask OSP for automated version + code) => possibly need manual marking e.g %xxx%

 ## Issues (by Winnie)

 - [x] Revisit ch.9 -> add the intext ref + the emoji EiC + new for loop structure
 - [x] getting started -> add web IDE for gitlab + remove short cuts as each OS is slightly different
 - [x] update ML - TM image -> screenshot
 - [x] adjust flowcharts, more on arrows and relations
-- [x] add ch reference + bibliography/projects.md
+-  add ch reference + bibliography/projects.md
-- - Revisit Aesterik Painting ch.
+- Revisit Aesterik Painting ch.
 3
+- TOC - flowchart
 - ML chapter: update the auto chapter generator both models + screenshots when we have a finalized text
-- include students' work? (put it up online only)
+- [x] include students' work? (put it up online only)
-- TOC - flowchart
+- [] hosting of the web book -> OHP? (need to check with Gary Hall)

 ## Issues (by Geoff)
 - [x] copyedit text for flow and accessibility of language.
 Sternberg style guide?